AdamGagorik/superdarkstar/README.md

 make stop
 ```

-# How to check the server status
+# Check the server status

 ```bash
 cd ./superdarkstar
 make
 ```

-If the server is running, you will see something like this.
+#### If the server is running, you will see something like this.

 ```bash
 ffxi     12687  0.0  0.0  27060  1276 ?
 Ss   13:35   0:00 SCREEN -d -m -L -S dsconnect ./dsconnect